 Don’t worry.
 I chose these five because they are considered the best coffee brewers for travelers around the world.
 They are tried and tested.
 You can’t go wrong with any of them, but there’s probably one or two that fits your travel style better than the rest.

 I’ll go ahead and let you in on my personal favorite: the Aeropress.
 It’s everything I want in a travel brewer: durable, light, small, quick, delicious, and just the right amount of coffee for most days.
-I pair it with our own JavaPresse Manual Coffee Grinder and stainless steel filters.
+I pair it with our own JavaPresse Manual Coffee Grinder and freshly roasted, small-batch coffee.
 It’s a simple, easy to carry, and reliable setup that keeps me caffeinated wherever I go.

 Which travel coffee brewer fits your travel style the best?